 Future development should emphasize connectivity and housing diversity.
 It should also focus on creating a pedestrian-friendly environment by adding sidewalks and encouraging bicycle use with infrastructure that makes biking safe and convenient.
-This complete transportation system should link residential areas to the broader community and major destinations such as schools, parks, commercial clusters, adjacent activity centers, corridors, etc.

-Application: Central Neighborhoods is generally located in central Alpharetta and is bound by the Downtown Activity Center and the North Main, Windward and Old Milton Corridors.
+This complete transportation system should link residential areas to the broader community and major destinations such as schools, parks, commercial clusters, adjacent activity centers, corridors, etc. Application: Central Neighborhoods is generally located in central Alpharetta and is bound by the Downtown Activity Center and the North Main, Windward and Old Milton Corridors.
 The area is primarily zoned residential and is envisioned to remain residential.

-- Vehicular access from private driveways, alleys or side streets. - Moderate to shallow setbacks are generally 40 to 20 feet in depth - Low to moderate lot coverage with small to medium building footprint in relation to lot size
+- Vehicular access from private driveways, alleys or side streets. - Moderate to shallow setbacks are generally 40 to 20 feet in depth - Low to moderate lot coverage with small to medium building footprint in relation to lot size - Reduced setbacks (min.
+10 feet) and increased lot coverage in areas closer to Downtown

-- Low to high density/intensity - I to 3 story buildings
+- · Low to high density/intensity - I to 3 story buildings